 Body color varies from bluish-green dorsally, shading to coppery-blue on the sides, then fading to a light bluish-gray belly.
 It has a deeply rounded body with small eyes set close to the snout.
 Its head is large, round, with thin lips surrounding a large, oblique mouth.
 The lateral line is complete with 32 to 40 large cycloid scales.
 The dorsal fin is sickle-shaped with 23 to 32 rays.
 Pharyngeal teeth are short and fragile with about 165 per arch.
 Adults commonly reach 15- to 27-inches long and weigh 2 to 14 pounds.
-Individuals over 40 pounds are not uncommon in commercial landing.
+Individuals over 40 pounds are not uncommon in commercial landings.

 The Bigmouth Buffalo is found throughout most of Iowa, except for the Nodaway River drainages.
 It is most abundant in the Mississippi and Missouri Rivers and their larger tributaries, in the river impoundments and in some natural lakes.
 It is less common in the smaller tributaries of the Missouri River in the southwest Iowa.

 Plankton, copepods and cladocerans.